Ayumah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File: 7-everybody - adds execution permission to the owner, the group, and the other users to the file hello
 File: 8-James_bond - sets permissions to the file hello as follows :Owner: no permission at all, Group: no permission at all, Others: all the permissions
 9-John_Doe - script that sets the mode of the file hello to this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+File: 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode